FTSE 100 rebounds on China optimism; THG surges after rejecting buyout bid | Business

 The domestically focussed midcap index has declined nearly 15% this year on fears that surging inflation could tip the economy into recession.
 The commodity-heavy FTSE 100 has fared better with a small rise so far in 2022, thanks to surging oil and metal prices.
 The Bank of England will need to raise interest rates further to combat the risk of self-perpetuating price rises, its chief economist said in a speech.

-Among other stocks, M&C Saatchi jumped 34.5% after its independent directors agreed on a deal to sell the advertising company to consultancy Next Fifteen Communications, saying it offered a superior outcome to a bid from its biggest shareholder.
+Among other stocks, M&C Saatchi jumped 29.1% after its independent directors agreed a deal to sell the advertising company to consultancy Next Fifteen Communications, saying it offered a superior outcome to a bid from its biggest shareholder.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)